OverlyDevoted/CyberSecuritySummaries/WebApp/TypeScript/OOP.md

 1. Some classes are templates, and it doesn't make sense to instantiate objects from them alone
 2. Creating subclasses that have similar behavior but they do it in different ways.

 Example: we have concrete classes - `circle` and `square`, and they might both have a method for calculating the shapes area, but the formulas for them are different so they have to be implemented differently.
-But also, we may not want to let developers instantiate object from class `shape`, `circle` and `square` class parent, so we make `shape` and `abstract` class.
+But also, we may not want to let developers instantiate object from class `shape`, `circle` and `square` class parent, so we make `shape` into an `abstract` class.
 We'll not be able to create object from that particular class, but we'll be able to create instances from concrete descendants and still utilize polymorphism

 In an abstract class we can either implement *general* methods or *abstract* methods.
-General methods mean that we declare them inside abstract class and provide an base behavior, that all classes perform by default if the method does not get overridden.
-But we can also create methods `abstract`, which means descendants will have to implement the `abstract` method.
+General methods mean that we declare them inside abstract class with base behavior, all classes perform it by default if the method does not get overridden.
+But we can also make methods `abstract`, which means descendants will have to implement the `abstract` method in their own way.
 Abstract methods are used for the sake of polymorphism.
 Polymorphism often decreases the amount of code repetition and conditional checking.

 ### Class interfaces